RC10 Wideband ARQ & IP Controller – 120 kbps

 Embedded STANAG 4691 MARLIN Network Controller

 The RC10 platform also has embedded software for the Mobile Ad-Hoc Relay Line-of-Sight Networking (MARLIN) protocol based on the NATO ACompP-4691/STANAG 4691 Annex A (Version 1) specification.
-The RC10 is intended to work in conjunction with the RM10 Wideband SDM & ALE for secure V/UHF Line-Of-Sight (LOS) and HF Extended Line-Of-Sight (ELOS) IP-based data communications solutions with an external cryptographic unit.
+The RC10 is intended to work in conjunction with the RM10 Wideband SDM & ALE for secure V/UHF IP-based data communications solutions with an external cryptographic unit.
+The RM10 is a rack-mount modem unit with a software option for embedded V/UHF data modem waveforms complying with STANAG 4691 Annex B (20/25 kHz) providing raw data speeds of up to 96000 bps on UHF line-of-sight (LOS) communications links.
+The RC10/RM10 combination, when coupled to VHF or UHF wideband radios, provides a versatile IP-based data communication system.
+The RC10’s embedded MARLIN STANAG 4691 networking controller supports a multi-hop relay function that will effectively transform a LOS radio system into extended line-of-sight (ELOS).

 Deployment of the RC10’s STANAG 5066 Wideband ARQ Stack